 These cats are good natured, intelligent, and generally very social, but they have been known to be moody at times.
 Because of their heritage from the Siamese cats, they tend to be more active than Persians.

 Himalayans are good indoor companion cats.
 They are gentle, calm and like most cats they are playful.
 Like the Siamese, most Himalayans love to stalk and chase balls of wool, mouse or fish toys and anything long and thin like string.
 Himalayans are devoted and dependent upon their humans for companionship and protection.
 They seem to really like the affection of a human and generally love to be petted and groomed.

 Care for your Himalayan

 If you want to bond with your Himalayan, why not spend half an hour grooming her a day/every day.
-She will love it if she is typical of her kind, and after all this grooming is though is essential to the wellbeing of a Himalayan.
+She will love it if she is typical of her kind, and after all, this grooming is thought to be essential to the wellbeing of this feline.

 Examination of your cat weekly will uncover a multitiude of problems (well hopefully not).
 For example, Himalayans’ pointed ears are susceptible to capturing dirt and whatever else can fall from the sky or a hedge in your garden.
 This, if left undisturbed, can lead to irritation and later infection.
 So, if you see or find debris in your cat’s ears, use a pet ear cleaner and cotton ball to gently remove it.
 It is not advised to use cotton buds as the ears of all cats are so delicate and full of small capilliaries carrying blood (it can get messy and Oscar won’t thank you, no sir).
 If the ears are very red or inflamed, very dirty, or smell strongly, take her to the veterinarian as soon as possible, and get it checked out.